 Uneståhl took leave of absence from Örebro university 1990 to start Skandinaviska Ledarhögskolan(www.slh.nu) and Scandinavian International University(www.siu.nu) with the main goal of developing models and training methods to reduce the gap between School/University Success and Life Success.

 The “PAT” principle means that an important part of SIU education has to do with “Mental Training”.
 Mental Training was created by Uneståhl 1969 and the practical training programs was developed during the 1970´s in cooperation with 12 Swedish National Teams and 2 Olympic Teams (1976 and 1980).
 In the 1980´s Mental Training became a part of many areas in the society (Schools, Health, Work, etc.) and at the same time spread to the Sport area in other countries (Unestahl was invited by the Olympic committees in 12 countries between 1976 and 1988).
-From 1990 the big area has been Personal development (including Problemsolving) for everyone and up to 2017 the number of Swedish people who has experience of Mental Training exceeds 2,5 million.
+From 1990 the big area has been Personal development (including Problemsolving) for everyone and up to 2020 the number of Swedish people who has experience of Mental Training exceeds 2,5 million.
 This does not mean that so many has any formal education in Mental Training.
 Instead, most people has used the training programs for various needs (Stress-reduction, Self-image, Creativity, Sleep, Weight, Smoking, Tinnitus, Chronic pain, child birth, etc.).
 The Mental training programs were during many years distributed through the pharmacies.

 As Mental Training like Physical Training is a self-coaching procedure, build on Empowerment and “Life- as a do it yourself project”, where everyone becomes his own guru and trainer, it is very well suited for online distribution.
-Thus, most courses are distance- and online-courses with participatory study start and study rate.
+Thus, most courses are distance- and online-courses with selfdetermined start and pace of study.

-Besides from the Sport area the Mental Training focus has been on Sweden but 2013 started the work to introduce Mental Training in other countries.
+Apart from the Sport field the Mental Training has been focused on Sweden but 2013 started the work to introduce Mental Training in other countries.
 One example is the project “Mental Training for Peace – from Inner Peace to outer Peace” in north Irak together with the Kurdistan government.

 The overall international Mental Training goal is to reach half of the world population before 2021 and all before 2037.
 This does not mean that everyone will use it but the goal is to offer a short and simple introduction in Mental Training to everyone.
 In order to reach the first goal the introduction has to be translated to the 7 most common language.
 So far we have 4 languages ready.